SFWPC 2020 Endorsements Approaching

 - General membership vote.
 The general membership vote determines which candidates and positions on measures will be endorsed by SFWPC.
 The ballot includes all candidates vying for a particular race; SFWPC Endorsement Committee vote recommendations are indicated in bold.

 Only eligible SFWPC members can vote in the endorsement process.
-Eligible members must 1) be current on their dues as of the endorsement vote event, and 2) have attended and signed in at three endorsement eligibility events prior to the vote event.
-Endorsement eligibility events will be listed at sfwpc.org.
+Eligible members must: 1) be current on their dues as of the endorsement vote event, and 2) have attended and signed in at three endorsement eligibility events prior to the vote event.
+Endorsement eligibility events will be listed on SFWPC’s Facebook page.
 The vote event does not count towards the three-event requirement.

-If you have any questions about your membership status, please contact Christine Randolph at email@example.com.
+If you have any questions about your membership status, please contact Lauren Roger at firstname.lastname@example.org.

 Counting ballots and vote thresholds

-For all ranked choice voting (RCV), two-candidate, and ballot measure races, a simple majority of the votes cast (50%+1) for that particular race is necessary to secure endorsement.
+For all two-candidate, and ballot measure races, a simple majority of the votes cast (50%+1) for that particular race is necessary to secure endorsement.
+For Ranked Choice Voting (RCV), the candidate who receives the highest number of votes in each rank shall be determined to have won that rank.

 For single-choice, multiple-candidate races (College Board, School Board), the number of choices on the ballot will match the number of seats available.
 The highest vote-getter will receive the endorsement.